The Behavioral Intervention Team is often called to help faculty and staff better

 environment, but may not appear to be an immediate threat.
 Some of these behaviors

-may still warrant contacting Campus Police or reporting an incident to the BIT.
+may still warrant contacting University Police or reporting an incident to the BIT.

 - Students misuse of technology in the classroom or other public place